v74199506-cyber/Branches/README.md

-# Nox Branches
+#  Branches

 Branchable generation history for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

-Nox Branches records image-generation experiments in a visual, persistent history.
+Branches records image-generation experiments in a visual, persistent history.
 Each generation keeps its workflow, submitted parameters, seed, status, and available previews so you can return to a successful result and explore another path without losing earlier work.

 ## Highlights